His Excellency the Honourable Hieu Van Le AC

 The Honourable Hieu Van Le AC

-His Excellency was born in Central Vietnam in 1954, where he attended school before studying Economics at the Dalat University in the Highlands.
+His Excellency was born in Central Vietnam in 1954, where he attended school before studying Economics and Business Management at the Dalat University in the Highlands.

 His Excellency, and his wife, Lan, arrived in Australia in 1977 and settled in Adelaide, starting with three months at the Pennington Migrant Hostel.

-As his Tertiary study in Vietnam was not recognised in Australia, the Governor returned to study at the University of Adelaide, where he earned a degree in Economics and Accounting within a short number of years.
+In Australia, the Governor studied at the University of Adelaide, where he earned a degree in Economics and Accounting.
 In 2001, His Excellency’s further study earned him a Master of Business Administration (MBA) from the same university.

 His Excellency gained Certified Practising Accountant accreditation, and from 1991 worked at the Australian Securities and Investments Commission, where he led many high-profile matters.
 Upon his retirement from the Commission in March 2009, he held the position of Senior Manager – Financial Services Regulation.